Action of derived automorphisms on infinity-morphisms: Acting on -morphisms

 \subsection{Homotopy uniqueness}

 Given that the only choices in the proof of Theorem \ref{main-thm} involve cohomologous derivations, the result should be ``unique up to homotopy'' in some sense.
 We give two characterizations of this uniqueness; a full answer would rely on a more appropriate theoretical framework, such as the theory of model categories or $\infty$-categories, that are outside the scope of this paper.
-The first says that the homotopy class of the resulting homotopy algebras depends only on the cohomology class of the initial derivation.